-Legal and Regulatory Risks Risks Mitigating Actions Compliance with local legislation Inability to comply with the local laws of the region in which we operate may lead to litigation or cancellation of licenses.
-We have stringent policies and checks in place to ensure compliance with local laws We are also integrated with a compliance tool which provides timely reminders, alerts and helps in ensuring good governance and compliance with all applicable local legislation We also consult and seek guidance from professional experts on having interpretation issues with the local laws of the region Restriction on immigration or work permits We are dependent on our Indian people resources to deliver onsite support to clients.
-Any geopolitical tension or unfavorable change in immigration laws may impact project delivery.
-While the present immigration scenario is mostly conducive, it is difficult to predict the future regulatory changes/events due to geo-political reasons.
-We closely keep track of the local immigration laws countries we operate and plan our activities We monitor the time &amp; effort spent by our employees onsite to avoid tax incidences Data privacy and information security risks Inability to ensure the privacy of customer data and protect systems or clouds from cyberattacks may put us at risk of litigation.
-We have well-defined information security and data protection policies an procedures conforming to ISO 27001 standards Our data privacy policies and controls comply with Privacy regulations like GDPR We have stringent regulations relating to the handling of customers' data and employees are required to follow them, including a written agreemen for confidentiality IP risks Inability to protect own IPs may lead to opportunity losses.
-We also face the risk of failure to comply with the terms of third-party open-source software that we use in providing solutions, or any IP infringement claims against the solutions that we have provided which may lead to the inability to continue providing services to our client.
-We use licensed third-party commercial software in all cases to avoid issu of infringement and no warranties or other contractual protections from licensors.
+Mitigating Actions We have stringent policies and checks in place to ensure compliance with local laws We are also integrated with a compliance tool which provides timely reminders, alerts and helps in ensuring good governance and compliance with all applicable local legislation We also consult and seek guidance from professional experts on having interpretation issues with the local laws of the region While the present immigration scenario is mostly conducive, it is difficult to predict the future regulatory changes/events due to geo-political reasons.
+We closely keep track of the local immigration laws countries we operate and plan our activities We monitor the time & effort spent by our employees onsite to avoid tax incidences We have well-defined information security and data protection policies and procedures conforming to ISO 27001 standards Our data privacy policies and controls comply with Privacy regulations like GDPR We have stringent regulations relating to the handling of customers' data and employees are required to follow them, including a written agreement for confidentiality We use licensed third-party commercial software in all cases to avoid issue of infringement and no warranties or other contractual protections from licensors.
 They are monitored and managed in-house.
-We maintain strong focus on developing novel solutions to avoid issues o IP infringement We protect our technical know-how by registering intellectual property when required and by undertaking confidentiality obligations from all stakeholders involved in projects We do not recommend the use of any open-source tools unless it is verifie and approved by IT/legal team.
+We maintain strong focus on developing novel solutions to avoid issues of IP infringement We protect our technical know-how by registering intellectual property when required and by undertaking confidentiality obligations from all stakeholders involved in projects We do not recommend the use of any open-source tools unless it is verified.